bh-projects/TI-BH-EDU-board-kit/README.md

 - DC/Stepper Motor Driver Board <br />

 Students can access this kit during the lab hours. <br />
-However, this kit is available for purchase for those you who wants to own it. <br />
+This kit is available for purchase for those you who wants to own it. <br />

 *Texas A&M Marketplace item link: <br /> https://secure.touchnet.com/C21490_ustores/web/classic/product_detail.jsp?PRODUCTID=11169*<br />